jmarrec/Pry-and-Powershell-for-OpenStudio/README.md

 # Installing everything automatically

-You'll find a `copy_to_loc.bat` file which will copy the three main files in the right location.
+You'll find a `copy_to_loc.bat` - **WINDOWS ONLY** - file which will copy the three main files in the right location.
 Just double click on it.

 You can always just do it manually...